-The paths, methods and techniques to achieving nirvana and beyond are clearly explained in details in the time-honoured Buddhist classics, namely Perfect Enlightenment (https://goo.gl/vmSSDZ), Discourse on the Stages of Yogic Practice and Surangama Sutra.
+The paths, methods and techniques to achieving nirvana and beyond are clearly explained in details in the time-honoured Buddhist classics, namely Complete Enlightenment, Discourse on the Stages of Yogic Practice and Surangama Sutra.

-Library in a Chinese Buddhist temple is a place where fulltime and partime cultivators can gain access to original Buddhist classics.
+Library in a Chinese Buddhist temple is a place where full-time and part-time cultivators can gain access to original Buddhist classics.

-Most Chinese Buddhist temple has a garden featuring a pond for people to set free fish, turtles and other freshwater creatures that they purchased from market, practicing the cultivators compassion for life and determination to let go of their possessions.
+Most Chinese Buddhist temple has a garden featuring a pond for people to set free fish, turtles and other freshwater creatures that they purchased from the market, practising the cultivators’ compassion for life and determination to let go of their possessions.